 5. Spring into the new season with some great art

 There are great exhibitions at art museums in Malaga all year round, but there are some particularly good ones on this spring.
-Note that these exhibitions are from spring 2020.

 Take your pick from: